Thánh Gióng: Đại Việt sử ký toàn thư

 In the 6th generation of King Hùng, there was a rich man in Phù Đổng village, Vũ Ninh division, who gave birth to a son.
 The child was three years old but couldn't talk or laugh.
 At time, there were an emergency in the country, the king ordered to find someone who can defeat the enemy.
-That day, the child suddenly spoke, told his mother to invite the emissary in and said: “I want a sword and a horse, the king don’t need to worry” The little child rode his horse in the front, the soldiers followed behind.
+That day, the child suddenly spoke, told his mother to invite the emissary in and said he wanted "a sword and a horse, the king doesn’t need to worry."
+The little child rode his horse in the front, the soldiers followed behind.
 They defeated the enemy at Vũ Ninh mountain.
 The enemy called the child general from heaven and came to surrender.
 The child rode his horse into the sky and went away.
 The king ordered to renovate his house into a temple and worshiped him.